ChrisH2727/Milestone-3/TEST.md

     - **Test Method**

         - Select the navigation item **Source Request**

+        - Hover over the search box icon and confirm that a tooltip appears

+        - Confirm that the tooltip appears

         - Into the search box type **Disk**

         - Click **Find**

         - Request source **sc001**

     - **Expected Outcome**

+        - A tooltip appears to assist the user in the search process

         - The user is able to select from available sources fitting the search criteria.

     - **Tested Outcome**

+        - The tooltip appears

         - The user is able to search for available sources